waltertan12/blog/_posts/2018-05-01-how-to-frontend-view-library-part-1.md

 <p data-height="300" data-theme-id="dark" data-slug-hash="VxbLGE" data-default-tab="js,result" data-user="waltertan12" data-embed-version="2" data-pen-title="Dynamic DOM Example" data-editable="true" class="codepen">See the Pen <a href="https://codepen.io/waltertan12/pen/VxbLGE/">Dynamic DOM Example</a> by Walter Tan (<a href="https://codepen.io/waltertan12">@waltertan12</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script src="https://static.codepen.io/assets/embed/ei.js"></script>

-And now, if we ever wanted to add an Element, say for a todo list, we could do it.
+And now, if we ever wanted to add an Element, say for a todo list, we'd be able to do it.

 Checkout the following example:

 <p data-height="300" data-theme-id="dark" data-slug-hash="PemPWP" data-default-tab="js,result" data-user="waltertan12" data-embed-version="2" data-pen-title="Dynamic DOM Example 2" class="codepen">See the Pen <a href="https://codepen.io/waltertan12/pen/PemPWP/">Dynamic DOM Example 2</a> by Walter Tan (<a href="https://codepen.io/waltertan12">@waltertan12</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script src="https://static.codepen.io/assets/embed/ei.js"></script>

 ## Take Aways
 We've (sort of) learned what the DOM is and how we are able to dynamically build the DOM using JavaScript.
-This can provide a better user experience than a hard-reload
+This can provide a better user experience than a hard-reload another HTML document.

-However, given the last example, building the DOM with JavaScript isn't exactly easy.
+However, building the DOM with JavaScript is a little bit verbose.

 The next post will introduce virtualization of the DOM and some better ways of dynamically building the DOM.